 Coastal belt is considered to be the most vulnerable area of Bangladesh to adverse impacts of climate change.
-The risks due to climate change are cyclones and storm surges, river bank erosion and vulnerability of islands and chars, sea level rise, salinity intrusion, floods, droughts, drainage congestion, coastal erosion etc. There have been many studies in the past and various papers are published addressing the issues.
+The risks due to climate change are cyclones and storm surges, riverbank erosion and vulnerability of islands and chars, sea level rise, salinity intrusion, floods, droughts, drainage congestion, coastal erosion etc. There have been many studies in the past and various papers are published addressing the issues.

-Consultants are carrying out comprehensive literature review of published research papers and reports.
-Based on the literature review consultants will produce critical analyses of lessons learnt from completed initiatives, identify research and data gaps, and provide guidance for future initiatives concerning the coastal belt.
+Consultants have carried out a comprehensive review of published research papers and reports.
+Based on this literature review consultants have produced critical analyses of lessons learnt from completed initiatives, identified research and data gaps, and provided guidance for future initiatives concerning the coastal belt.
 This literature review will provide a learning process to the project professionals based on success or failure of the completed projects and studies.
 Moreover, the literature review will help providing

-- Insights of the study area including climate, etc.; - Ideas on coastal dynamics including the behaviour of the tidal and nontidal rivers; - Information on Site specific driving parameters that are responsible for the change in morphology;
+- Insights into the study area including climate, etc.; - Ideas on coastal dynamics including the behaviour of the tidal and nontidal rivers, - Information on site-specific driving parameters that are responsible for the changes in morphology.

-All these will help the modeller and researcher to correctly dragonize the problems to deal with the study and come out with the best solution.
-This component will be carried over a long time during the entire length of the project with the release of interim reports.
+All these will help the modeller and researcher to correctly diagnose problems, carry out a study and come out with suitable solutions.
+This component was carried over a long period during the entire length of the project, with the release of interim reports.

-This report aims to summarise the available literature in the main topics related to the subjects under study by the Long Term Monitoring, Research and Analysis of Bangladesh Coastal Zone, A study under the Coastal Embankment Improvement Project.
-The related topics described in this Interim Literature Review Report are:
+This report aims to summarise the available literature in the main topics related to the subjects under study by the Long-Term Monitoring, Research and Analysis of Bangladesh Coastal Zone, a study under the Coastal Embankment Improvement Project.
+The related topics described in the first Literature Review Report were: